Suijester/aki-tpu/README.md

 ## Operation
 <img src="https://github.com/user-attachments/assets/130be6fb-6c3b-4694-abdc-2de35c2f5459" height="800">

 ### How it Works
 The MatMul Accelerator uses a systolic array structure for rapid multiplication, where inputs stream from a BRAM-inferrable memory bank into each Multiply-and-Accumulate Unit.
 Each 'MAC' unit keeps an internal register of the current matrix multiplication value.
-When two new inputs come in, they are multiplied and added to the internal register. <br> These internal registers are combinationally passed to the register of output values.
+When two new inputs come in, they are multiplied and added to the internal register.
+These internal registers are combinationally passed to the register of output values.
 Multiplication is synthesized to classical DSP multipliers.

 Furthermore, the matrix supports double buffering to hide I/O latency - pass additional matrices before the start of computation to fill the secondary buffer, simultaneously as matmul executes.